 Everyone on your payroll sits somewhere on this graph.

-When you get to this point you have to make some decisions about what type of help you want.
+Understanding this graph can help you to make some of the decisions about what type of help you want.

 What sort of marketing help do you need?